 - The portal will allocate an application number which should then be used as an identifier throughout all communications with MS Research Australia.

 - You will be prompted to create offline documents using the MS Research Australia pre-supplied templates and upload these to your application.
 Where you are required to upload a document, ensure that any figure and their legends are located together.

 - You will also be asked to enter information directly into the portal application forms.

 - Before submitting please ensure that you have adequately described team 'membership' and 'ownership' to allow your co-investigators to view and edit the application.
 Refer to the right-hand column on the application front page.
 Membership is not automatically derived from the completion of the application.

 - Various formatting instructions are contained in either the template or the form associated with entering an application.
 Please comply with these strictly to ensure that your application will not be rejected for non-compliance.

 - Any uploaded document MUST be in PDF format including any external referee letters.
 The completed application will be available to you as a consolidated PDF at the end of the application.

 - Should an application be considered non-compliant then it will be rejected

-- At the conclusion of the submission process, you will send an email requesting a high-quality JPEG photo.
+- During the submission process, we will be requesting a high-quality JPEG photo.
 This is for our records, and for use on our website if an application is successful.
 It will not be distributed to peer reviewers as part of the application process.

 - Outcome communication.
-With the exception of Incubator Grant Rounds, the outcome communication is likely to occur towards the end of November 2017.
-Incubator grants will occur earlier.
+With the exception of Incubator Grant Round 1, the outcome communication is likely to occur towards the end of November.
+Incubator Grant Round 1 will occur earlier.